How to transform a silverware holder box into a memo organizer with a chalkboard and fabric pockets.

 I removed the “innerds” of the box, including the velvet lining.
-I scraped and sanded the glue and remnants of the lining.
+The remnants of glue and lining were scraped and sanded.

 I sanded the outside of the box, readying it for primer.

-I used primer on the both the inside and the outside.
+Primer paint was used on the both the inside and the outside.

-I painted the box with Rustoleum Heirloom White.
-I then painted the top of the box with Krylon chalkboard paint.
+I painted the silverware holder box with Rustoleum Heirloom White.
+Then I painted the top of the box with Krylon chalkboard paint.

 I made some of these fabric memo boards last year out of fabric and cardboard.
-This pink one was large, and it was made to hang.
 I also made a smaller blue one that I made to be magnetic and hang on the refrigerator.
 It fit the inside (top) of this box perfectly from side to side.
 However it was not quite long enough.

-I had a small piece of cork board that I bought last fall at a yard sale for .10 cents.
-I also had some leftover fabric from the blue magnetic memo board.
+A small piece of cork board that I bought last fall at a yard sale and leftover fabric were used to make it longer.

 I used the Elmers Craft Bond to permanently adhere the fabric to the cork board.

 I also used the Elmers Craft Bond to attach the memo board to the inside (top) of the box.
 Here’s where it gets interesting!
 I hung the box on the wall, the top of the box now becomes the door to a memo organizer!

 Small pieces of wood were attached so that I could screw in some hooks for keys, etc.